amcocan/amcocan_lib/CompTIA Security+/CompTIA Security+ SY0-701.md

 ___
 # 2.2 Zero Trust
 ### Zero Trust (ZT)
-- A security framework requiring all subjects, assets, and workflows to be authenticated, authorized, and continuously validated before being granted or keeping access to applications and data.
+- A security framework requiring all subjects, assets, and workflows to be *authenticated*, *authorized*, and *continuously validated* before being granted or keeping access to applications and data.

 ___
 # 2.3 Physical Security